clearlydefined/operations/overview.md

 * clearlydefined-api-prod (the service/backend api)
 * clearlydefined-prod (the website/front end UI)

-***cdcrawler-prod**
+**cdcrawler-prod**

 This App Service is currently stopped.

 We run instances of the crawler in three different clouds:

 * Azure
 * Google Cloud
 * AWS

-The instance running in Azure is in a different account than the ClearlyDefined Azure account.
-It is run in an account that is used for internal MSFT tools (reach out to Jeff Mendoza for more information).
+The instances running in Azure live in the "OSPO Non-production" Azure subscription, not the ClearlyDefined Azure subscription.
+Reach out to the Microsoft Open Source Programs Office and/or Open Source Engineering for more information.

+TODO: Figure out who our contacts are for Google Cloud and AWS.

 ### Application Insights